-1. General

-Overtime for the purposes of this Section shall be deemed to be that time worked by employees authorized or required to work beyond 40 hours per week; the 40 hours do not include vacation, sick leave, or any other type of leave.
+1. General: Overtime for the purposes of this section shall be deemed to be that time worked by employees authorized or required to work beyond 40 hours per week; the 40 hours do not include vacation, sick leave, or any other type of leave.
 Example: Employee A works 34 hours in one week, and uses 8 hours of vacation during the same week, for a total of 42 hours; Employee A marks 6 hours of vacation on the timesheet, and is not entitled to overtime.

-The manager will make best efforts to seek volunteers in order of seniority, but reserves the right to assign overtime to the most qualified individual to work on a particular project.
+The manager will make his/her best effort to seek volunteers, but reserves the right to assign overtime to the most qualified individual to work on a particular project.

-Compensation for overtime, regardless of classification, Sunday, holiday or other consideration, shall be paid at the rate of one and one-half (1-1/2) times the hourly rate based on the employee's monthly salary, or time off with pay at the rate of one and one-half (1-1/2) times the hourly rate, based on the employee's monthly salary.
+Compensation for overtime, regardless of classification, Sunday, holiday, or other consideration, shall be paid at the rate of one and one-half (1-1/2) times the hourly rate, based on the employee's monthly salary, or time off with pay at the rate of one and one-half (1-1/2) times the hourly rate, based on the employee's monthly salary.

-2. Call Back Pay: A minimum of three (3) hours of overtime shall be credited to each employee who is called back to work after leaving the regular shift for that day, with an additional 15 minutes allowed for travel time each way.
+2. Call Back Pay: A minimum of three (3) hours of overtime shall be credited to each employee who is called back to work after leaving his/her regular shift for the day or on their day off, with an extra 15 minutes allowed for travel time each way.
+Call Back Pay shall also apply when the Plant Chemist or Industrial Waste Inspector is required to report to work for emergency standby coverage.